Chapter 1: The Metaphor of Using Graphics Applications

 The Poet, 1911, Egon Schiele, oil on canvas. https://commons.wikimedia.org/wiki/File:Egon_Schiele_009.jpg

 Compositions can be static or dynamic.
 In this exercise, we will recreate the dynamic movement found within a painting.
 Dynamic compositions are full of energy or movement.
 Angles are used to create motion.
 While a flat horizon line is at rest, a triangle is in motion.
 The repetition of even spacing is easy on the eye, as our minds predict the simple rhythm of an evenly spaced grid.
 Angles and uneven spacing between objects causes our eyes to move back and forth.
 This physical movement translates into the perception of movement within a composition.
 Use the Schiele painting as the guideline for your dynamic composition with rectangles.
-The final composition could be like this image, if yours is based on the Schiele painting:
+Your final composition will be similar to this:

 An example of a completed exercise image